aquatix/dammit.nl/content/pages/about.md

 <h2>This weblog</h2>
 <p>I started this website before software like Wordpress became usable (or even existed) and also because I liked to write such a content management system.
 Maybe I'll find versions of the code from the time period between 2003 and 2006, but I started version control in 2006 so the <a href="https://github.com/aquatix/dammit">dammIT sourcecode</a> that <a href="">I published on Github for everyone to see</a> starts its history there.</p>

+<p>As of <a href="{filename}20170401-new-dammit-live.md">the first of April 2017</a> the codebase has been switched to use <a href="">Pelican</a>, a static site generator, as I have been tired of PHP for a while. <a href="https://github.com/aquatix/dammit.nl">The content now lives in this GitHub repository</a>.
+The theme is <a href="https://github.com/aquatix/voidy-bootstrap">a fork</a> of <a href="https://github.com/robulouski/voidy-bootstrap">voidy-bootstrap</a> with some enhancements like the blue theme, neighbour articles navigation and <a href="https://posativ.org/isso/">isso</a> commenting support.</p>

 <h3>Bugs, issues, features?</h3>
-<p>As the <a href="https://github.com/aquatix/dammit">source is open</a> and I like to hear your suggestions, you <a href="https://github.com/aquatix/dammit/issues">can file tickets</a> with your findings.
+<p>As the <a href="https://github.com/aquatix/voidy-bootstrap">theme source is open</a> and I like to hear your suggestions, you <a href="https://github.com/aquatix/voidy-bootstrap/issues">can file tickets</a> with your findings.
 If you happen to use my code, I'm even more interested in your opinion :)</p>

-<h3 id="browser">Browser stuff</h3>
-<p>People who develop for the web know how hard it can be to Do It Right&trade;.
-Browsers (like <acronym title="Internet Exploder">IE</acronym>) don't play nice with <acronym title="Cascading Style Sheets">CSS</acronym>, you just can't get that colour right or the database speaks another tongue <acronym title="Structured Query Language (database language)">SQL</acronym> than you do.
-I've been through all of it and more, but I managed to make this piece standards compliant and viewable by Any Browser&trade; you like, even lynx and screenreaders.
-I'm quite proud :)</p>
+If you find strange things or dead links in my posts that you are able to fix, <a href="https://github.com/aquatix/dammit.nl">you can file a pull request</a> for the content too :)

 <h3>Rights stuff</h3>
-<p>Contents are &copy; 2003-2014 <i>dammit at aquariusoft.org</i>, but are licensed under a <a href="http://creativecommons.org/licenses/by-nc-sa/2.0/">Creative Commons License</a>, except for quotes and art from others, which are property of the respective creators of course.</p>
+<p>Contents are &copy; 2003-2017 <i>dammit at aquariusoft.org</i>, but are licensed under a <a href="http://creativecommons.org/licenses/by-nc-sa/2.0/">Creative Commons License</a>, except for quotes and art from others, which are property of the respective creators of course.</p>
 <p>Powered by Blood, Sweat, Wine and the occassional Whisky&trade;</p>